Home

 Around the same time, he also worked with Chuck Norris in the film an Eye for an Eye where he endured a great deal of physical punishment.
 This is where his background in football on the high school and collegiate level prepared him tremendously.
 Moreover, it gave him the competitive edge in that he understood that he couldn't become satisfied with what he had because someone else could knock him off his perch.
 So, he had to continue pushing himself as hard as he could.

 With that belief as the foundation for his solid work ethic, Mark was able to land some small roles in movies such as "Princess Warriors" (1983), and "Ice" (1989).
 Then, in the early 1990s, he landed a significant role stunt doubling for Jonathan Frakes on "Star Trek: The Next Generation", and later played roles of various aliens on the other Star Trek series, "Deep Space Nine".
-However, it would be a meeting on the set of Pulp Fiction that would change his career for the better.
+Mark also landed roles as a stunt double in a number of big movies including Broken Arrow, Face-Off, and Battlefield Earth.

 Mark, and the other members of the South Plainfield Threesome have made quite a big impact on the Hollywood scene, and have made those who remember them in South Plainfield recall them with pride.